 Modoc Chief Kintpuash, photographed in 1864.
 (Photo: Public domain)

-“Here in this barren landscape, Kintpuash and his people resisted a much larger American force.” – Lava ‘chimney’, created by exploding gasses inside a lava flow, Lava Beds National Monument, California.
+“Here in this barren landscape, Kintpuash and his people resisted a much larger American force.” – In Lava Beds National Monument, California, this ‘chimney’ was once created by exploding gasses inside a lava flow.
 (Photo copyright © by Kaj Halberg)

 On extirpation of animal species

 “To me, the extirpation of an animal species is a criminal offence, in the same way as the destruction of anything we cannot recreate or replace, such as a Rembrandt or the Acropolis.”

 – Gerald Durrell (1925-1995), British writer and environmentalist, in his book A Zoo in my Luggage, 1960